adamtrabold/music-slacker/README.md

 When someone posts a link to a song, album, or playlist from Spotify, Apple Music, Tidal, Qobuz, YouTube Music, or Bandcamp, the bot:

 1. Detects the music link
-2. Finds the same content on all other streaming services
+2. Finds the same content on all other streaming services (via Songlink API)
+3. For services not supported by Songlink (Qobuz, Bandcamp), generates smart search links
-3. Posts a threaded reply with links to all available platforms
+4. Posts a threaded reply with links to all available platforms

 **Example:**